manetu/policyengine/docs/docs/concepts/policies.md

 default allow = false

-# Only owner can access
+# Only the owner can access
 allow {
     input.principal.sub == input.resource.owner
 }